livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

 ## Server

-First we need to define a new property in our Elasticsearch's mapping.
+First we need to define a new property in our Elasticsearch mapping.

 In `app/search/custom-mappings/metadata.json`, add the `slug` property:
 ```JSON